The Finest Books On The War That Changed The World

 Unlike any conflict before or since, World War II was a truly worldwide war, with dozens of nations participating in significant battles in virtually every corner of the globe.

-The World War II Bookshelf will take you on powerful and moving journeys into the heart of battle.
-Go behind the scenes with The Wizard War by R. V. Jones, and witness the terror and tragedy of civilians caught up in war’s savagery in Russia at War by Alexander Werth.
-These books cover the gamut of conflict—in the air, on land, and beneath the waves—and location, from Guadalcanal by Richard B. Frank to The Rise and Fall of the Third Reich by William L. Shirer, as well as the causes of the war and the personalities who dominated the efforts on both sides.
+The books Dunnigan chooses offer powerful and moving journeys into the heart of battle.
+Go behind the scenes with The Wizard War: British Scientific Intelligence, 1939–1945 by R. V. Jones, and witness the terror and tragedy of civilians caught up in war’s savagery in Russia at War by Alexander Werth.
+The selections cover the gamut of conflict—in the air, on land, and beneath the waves—and location, from Samuel Eliot Morison’s The Two-Ocean War: A Short History of the United States Navy in the Second World War to The Rise and Fall of the Third Reich by William L. Shirer, as well as the causes of the war and the personalities who dominated the efforts on both sides.

 James F. Dunnigan is the author of more than twenty books on military subjects, including The Perfect Soldier: Special Operations, Commandos, and the Future of U.S. Warfare.
+He has been a consultant to the State Department, the CIA, and the Army War College, and is a respected military analyst and frequent on-air commentator for Fox and NBC news, covering both the Gulf War and the war in Afghanistan.
 His Web site, Strategypage.com, receives some two million hits per month.
 He lives in New York.